 Trump on mission to sell US overseas as Senate trial resumes

-WASHINGTON (AP) — President Donald Trump is on a mission to sell the United States to the global business community just as his historic impeachment trial gets underway in the Senate.
+DAVOS, Switzerland (AP) — President Donald Trump is in Switzerland on a mission to sell the United States to the global business community just as his historic impeachment trial is to get underway Tuesday in Washington.

-When the trial reconvenes Tuesday afternoon in Washington, Trump will be thousands of miles away trying to charm global CEOs at the World Economic Forum in Switzerland.
+When the trial reconvenes , Trump will be thousands of miles away trying to charm global CEOs at the World Economic Forum in Davos, Switzerland.

-Trump, who was scheduled to arrive early Tuesday in Switzerland, said he was attending the forum to encourage businesses to invest in the U.S.
+Climate issues were to be a main focus at the forum and “Act on Climate” was written in the snow at the landing zone where Marine One set down in Davos.
+Trump, however, said he was attending the forum to encourage businesses to invest in the U.S.

 “We're now where the action is,” he said at a farmers' convention Sunday in Texas.